 Friedrichwerdersche Kirche / Friedriechwerder Church

-Kulturforum / Cultural Forum in Berlin Tiergarten
+Kulturforum / Cultural Forum Museums in Berlin Tiergarten

 The Kulturforum / Cultural Forum is a collection of purpose-built museums and cultural centers.
 The focus here is European art.

-Most buildings here were built during the Cold War, at a time when the reunification of Germany seemed impossible.
+Most buildings here were erected during the Cold War, at a time when the reunification of Germany seemed impossible.
 In addition to the Staatliche Museen zu Berlin buildings, the area is also home to the Berliner Philharmonie.